 MENOPAUSE: IS HRT A SAFE OPTION?

 There’s a lot of confusion around the safety of Hormone Replacement Therapy.
-We weigh up the evidence.
+We look at the evidence.

 Menopause can mark the start of a complicated relationship with your body.
 After experiencing somewhere between 400 and 500 periods in your lifetime, hormone levels shift bringing on a host of symptoms, such as hot flushes and night sweats.